dymmond/asyncmq/docs/index.md

    ```
 2. **Configure**

-   Override the default settings `from asyncmq.conf import Settings` and create your own, then make it global.
+   Override the default settings `from asyncmq.conf import monkay` and create your own, then make it global.

    ```bash
    export ASYNCMQ_SETTINGS_MODULE=myapp.settings.Settings